jandadav/spring-cloud-trial/README.md

 ```

+### Retry

+The Retry GatewayFilter

+The following defaults are configured for Retry filter, if enabled:
+retries: Three times
+series: 5XX series
+methods: GET method
+exceptions: IOException and TimeoutException
+backoff: disabled

 ###  Rate Limiting:
 is realized with Filter, requires Redis
 The Redis implementation is based off of work done at Stripe.
 It requires the use of the spring-boot-starter-data-redis-reactive Spring Boot starter.